gavocanov/sicp/README.md

-# sicp
-Sicp in clojure, with devcards
+# Sicp in clojure, with devcards

 @TODO